 - smoking areas, if it is allowed

 House rules should be reasonable.
 The proprietor needs to give residents at least seven days' written notice of changes to the rules.

 Rights and responsibilities

-- they do not stay in the residents room longer than necessary unless the resident agrees.
+Residents must allow the proprietor reasonable access to their room.
+The proprietor should not stay in the resident's room longer than necessary unless the resident agrees.

 Residents of a rooming house must make sure they:

 - do not use the room for anything illegal